Data Discovery

 Global framework

-Each organization has a single global framework that will apply to all the data sources in Immuta by default unless they have a different framework assigned.
+Each organization can set a global framework to apply to all the data sources in Immuta by default unless they have a different framework assigned.
 It is labeled on the frameworks page with a globe icon.
-Users can bypass this global framework by applying a specific framework to data sources.
+If a global framework is set, identification will run on all new data sources.
+If a global framework is not set, identification will only run on data sources manually applied to an identification framework.

 Identifier